Blog

 We recommend doing this at least once a month to find hundreds of high-performing keywords that can enhance ad efficiency and maximize visibility.

-Finding high-performing keywords is essential to know what to target.
-But equally important is removing irrelevant or negative keywords, as they are a source of wasted ad spend.
-You can weed out keywords that have the lowest conversion rates and add them as negative keywords to your campaigns.
+Finding high-performing keywords is essential for keyword targeting.
+But it is equally important to use search term negation, i.e., to remove irrelevant keywords, because ad spend is wasted when your ads are shown to people searching for terms that are unrelated to your product.
+You can weed out keywords with the lowest conversion rates and add them as negative keywords to your campaigns.

-The limitation of this method is that it takes a lot of time to do it manually.
-Luckily, with Atom11’s search term harvester and negator feature, you have greater control of keyword optimization.
+Unfortunately, this method is time-intensive when done manually.
+Luckily, with atom11’s search term harvester and negator feature, you gain greater control of keyword optimization.

 The tool allows you to create custom rules to harvest high-performing keywords, negate non-performing keywords, and create campaigns and bids as per your choice.
 Additionally, it has an automatic feature that harvests keywords that are performing well and adds them to your campaigns.